 Our mission has always been to decrease the demand for porn by helping people understand the facts about how harmful it is.
 We’ve always believed that if people truly understood the harms of pornography, they would choose not to support it, and that’s why these educational and awareness-raising resolutions are such awesome news.

+Fight the New Drug is a non-legislative movement, and we support efforts to further educate and raise awareness on the scientifically illustrated harms of pornography.
 If you’re interested in getting involved with passing a resolution in your state, reach out to our friends at the National Center on Sexual Exploitation for more info!